-Welcome to the Room Selection Frequently Asked Questions page.
-Below you will find the most commonly asked questions regarding room selection, lottery numbers, pull-ins and other aspects of the process.
-You can use the below links to jump to the topic of interest, or scroll through the page to view all questions.
-If you have a question that is not answered here, please feel free to email us at email@example.com.
+Below you will find the most commonly asked questions regarding room selection, priority numbers, pull-ins and other aspects of the process.
+If you have a question that is not answered here, please email us at firstname.lastname@example.org.

 Expand All / Collapse All

 Room Selection Process

 What if I've already applied for Room Selection, but now I don't need to get on-campus housing?

 You should complete a Decline of Housing form

 online by March 14, 2017 in order to decline before receiving a lottery number.